syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/FAQ.md

 ### Can I view PDF files in VS Code?

-Yes you can view PDF files directly in Visual Studio using the Syncfusion Document Viewer extension:
+Yes, you can view PDF files directly in Visual Studio using the Document Viewer extension:
-- Install the Document Viewer extension from the VS Code Marketplace
+- Install the Document Viewer extension from the VS Code Marketplace.
 - Open a .pdf file in your workspace.
 - The extension will render the PDF within VS Code, allowing you to view the document with preserved formatting.
 You can navigate pages, zoom in/out, and search text within the PDF.